hpcc-systems/Deprecated-covid19/Readme.md

 These constants can be changed as better information becomes available.
 - Infection Period(IP) -- The average length of time during which an individual remains infections.
 This is currently set to 10 days.
 - Infection Case Ratio(ICR) -- The average ratio of Actual infections to cases.
 This is a gross estimate of the ratio of all infections (Asymptomatic, Subclinical, Clinical) to Confirmed Cases.
 Although this is treated as a constant for rough estimation, it is known that this number varies over time as well as location, based on testing availability.
-This is currently set to 3.0 based on estimates by Penn State [ref]
+This is currently set to 3.0 based on estimates by Penn State [2]
 - Metric Window (MW) -- The number of days over which growth metrics are calculated.
 This is currently set to 7.
 - minActiveThreshold -- The minimum fraction of the population with active infections in a location to be considered beyond containment.
 This is currently set to 0.0003.
 - hiScaleFactor -- A scaling factor for Heat Index that provides a threshold for the Hot Spots list.
 This is calibrated such that Heat Index >= 1.0 identifies locations requiring attention.
 This is currently set to 5.0.